brandorn/brandorn.com/_posts/design/2020-04-06-uva-darden.md

 	<figcaption><a href="https://whimsical.com/">Whimsical</a> has proven to be the fastest, most straightforward yet feature-rich tool for low-fidelity prototyping.</figcaption>
 </figure>

 <p>Our art director created a new design system for the website, drawing on Darden's editorial design language and photography.
 As a higher ed institution, Darden was particularly interested in achieving high levels of WCAG accessibility.
-Our art director's work reminded me that accessibility and excellent visual design aren't a tradeoff, but that, in fact, <a href="https://uxdesign.cc/accessibility-drives-aesthetics-5aef77b5d2aa">accessibility can drive aesthetics</a>.</p>
+Their work reminded me that accessibility and excellent visual design aren't a tradeoff, but that, in fact, <a href="https://uxdesign.cc/accessibility-drives-aesthetics-5aef77b5d2aa">accessibility can drive aesthetics</a>.</p>

 <figure>
 	<img src="/img/design/darden/darden-design-system.png" alt="">